Gold & Silver Spot Price Tracker

 What is the difference between spot price and melt value?

 Spot price is the price per troy ounce of pure metal.
 Melt value is the actual metal value of a specific coin or bar, calculated by multiplying its metal content (in troy ounces) by the current spot price.
-A 90% silver Morgan Dollar contains 0.7735 troy oz of silver, so its melt value equals 0.7735 × silver spot price.
-Use our Silver Coin Melt Calculator for instant calculations.
+A 90% silver Morgan Dollar contains 0.7734 troy oz of silver, so its melt value equals 0.7734 × silver spot price.
+The calculator at the top of this page shows melt values for all common U.S. silver coins.
+Use our dedicated Silver Coin Melt Calculator for more detailed results.

 Should I buy gold or silver?

 Both serve different purposes.
 Gold is primarily a wealth preservation and hedge asset with lower volatility.
-Silver offers lower entry points, higher volatility (more upside potential but also more downside risk), and significant industrial demand alongside investment demand.
+Silver offers lower entry points, higher volatility, and significant industrial demand alongside investment demand.
 Many collectors own both.
-Your decision should depend on your budget, goals, and risk tolerance — we always recommend consulting a licensed financial advisor before making investment decisions.
+Your decision should depend on your budget, goals, and risk tolerance.
+We always recommend consulting a licensed financial advisor before making investment decisions — this page is for educational purposes only.

 Where can I buy gold and silver coins at a fair price?

-We recommend established online dealers including JM Bullion and Kitco, both of which offer transparent pricing relative to spot.
-Local coin dealers and shows are also good options, especially for numismatic coins where you want to inspect in person.
-Always compare premiums across multiple sources before purchasing.
+We recommend established online dealers including JM Bullion, Kitco, and Money Metals Exchange, all of which offer transparent pricing relative to spot. eBay is excellent for numismatic coins where you want to compare certified examples.
+Local coin dealers and coin shows are good options, especially for pieces you want to inspect in person.
+Always compare premiums across multiple sources before purchasing, and verify current spot price before any significant transaction.